“Landscape is memory, and memory in turn compresses to become the rich black seam that underlies our territory.”

 In whatever variation of this theory, civilization as settled lifestyle began from ancestral worship and a cult of the dead.
 This interpretation is supported by the dead buried under floor/benches in Jericho and Catal Hayak and cremated human remains at Stonehenge.
 Further excavation needs to be done at Göbekli Tepe, but some evidence already points in this direction.
 The temple complex has prominent vulture images and headless human figures, both associated with death in early cultures.
 For example, there was the archaic practice of removing skull for veneration and so the relevance of portrayals of the headless.
 Humans have long been obsessed with death.
 Elders were those who carried and passed on cultural knowledge, those who embodied and gave voice to gods, spirits, and ancestors.
 They were accordingly revered.
 In shared memory, their knowledge and voice lived on.

 That is how authority operated long ago, by what an individual embodied and represented.
-Both Jaynes and Kelly see ancient authority as having originally been less hierarchical or else based on different forms of power, such as voices and knowledge.
+Both Jaynes and Kelly see ancient authority as having originally been less hierarchical or else based on different forms of power (i.e., not hierarchical in the way we understand; e.g., the workers building the pyramids weren’t slaves), such as voices and knowledge.
 What makes knowledge into power isn’t just that it is information controlled by the few but because it is knowledge given form and voice through the force of personal presence.
 Ancient knowledge systems were visceral, not abstract, although incipient forms of abstraction had emerged, such as how physical mnemonics once learned could be accessed in the mind without the external triggers.

 In these societies, the individual is so fully enmeshed within the world that the world is exists within the individual.
 These aren’t just systems of memory and knowledge.
 They are entire lived and embodied worldviews.
 The person is inseparble from the place.
 Everything would be integrated in such a community: tradition, knowledge, language, culture, ritual, religion, worldview, environment, etc.